"There are no true friends among nations."

 - Call to Agriculture: Regardless of what she has to put up with (and for a variety of real life reasons) Afganisu-tan always attempts to go back to her little carrot farm and raise her crops peacefully.

-- Cats Are Mean: The Taliban and Al-Qaeda are depicted as violent street cats.
+- Cats Are Mean: Al-Qaeda is depicted as a violent street cat.

 - CloudCuckoolander: Turkmenis-tan.
 As her bio says: "No-one knows what goes on inside her head."

 - Conspicuous Consumption: Pakisu-tan's tricycle is extravagantly decorated mostly so she can show off.